eshaanrathi2/eshaanrathi2/README.md

 ## About

-* I am currently working with LLMs and RAG systems for fast and precise information retrieval.
-Recently explored ways to deploy and scale them on Cloud.
+* Currently developing software for large scale information retrieval with RAG and LLMs.
 * Previously,
-  * Built software at YC backed startups
+  * Built backend software and ML systems at YC startups and product companies.
-  * Developed Machine Learning tools at MNCs
   * Worked in Deep Learning and High Performance Computing.
-Balanced between research and engineering.
-  * Through my software products, contributed to Climate, Healthcare, Education and Accessibility.
+* Interested in AI/ML Systems, Networks (Distributed Computing and Security), Cloud Infrastructure and Analytics at scale.

 <!--
 * Love building tech, especially Software and AI Systems that contribute positively to society.
 Such as in Climate, Healthcare, Accessibility, Education etc.
 * Master's in Computer Science from Santa Clara University, California, US.